eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/class.md

 ### Enumerated classes

-The subclasses of an `abstract` class can be constrained to a list of named classes or toplevel anonymous classes using the `of` clause.
+The subclasses of an `abstract` class can be constrained to a list of named class types (including toplevel anonymous classes) using the `of` clause.
 If the class `C` is permitted only two direct subclasses, `S1` and `S2`, its declaration would look like this: